Eddevinc/files/Lab-WVD-Essentials/05-ACCESS-WORKSPACE-USING-WVD-CLIENT.md

    ![ws name.](media/62.png)

-10. Your Desktop will open and will be ready to use.
+10. Your virtual Desktop will launch and it should be ready to use.

         You can also access Aplications through Your Workspace Desktop.